Last updated on September 21st, 2018 at 02:47 pm

 I missed on this trip the Public Library of Jaffna, once the largest in Asia (unfortunately it was mostly destroyed by a fire in 1981) and Deft Island.
 Something I regret and they are definitely both in my next visit bucket list.
 The library is just in front of the tower clock, I walk through after sunrise but it was still closed.

-The great thing of the Jetwing Hotel, where I spent two nights, was that they cooked local Tamil street food and it was absolutely great to have a taste through the huge selection.
+The great thing about the Jetwing Hotel, where I spent two nights, was that they cooked local Tamil street food and it was absolutely great to have a taste through the huge selection.

 However, honestly, you can find amazing food on any corner of every street.
 I spent my lunch at the Ammachi Unavakam food court, basically few tables shared by few ladies cooking on the side of the street.
 That was an amazing experience!
 And so cheap too.

 Sri Lanka can be visited really on the cheap if you eat street food.
-And beside the price, the quality is really amazing.
+And besides the price, the quality is really amazing.

 I like to close this post with two words used in a bizarre way in Sri Lanka: